qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 panel.
 As long as validation errors are present, the layer can not be saved.
 Topology checks are executed in the area of the modified features.
-Since other, already existing features may be present in the same area, topological errors on these features are reported as well and not strictly only errors introduced in the current edit session.
+Since other, already existing features may be present in the same area, topological errors concerning these features are reported as well as errors introduced in the current edit session.

 The :guilabel:`Gap check` will check for gaps between neighbouring polygons.